After the Ceiling Cracked

-After the Ceiling Cracked is a multi-format set released by post-metal band Pelican.
-It features Pelican’s London live set from December 20, 2005, interviews and live bonus material shot at various stops on the band’s past US tours, a video for “Autumn Into Summer,” and an extensive photo gallery.
+After the Ceiling Cracked is a multi-format set by American post-metal band Pelican.
+It features Pelican's London live set from December 20, 2005, interviews and live bonus material shot at various stops on the band's past US tours, a video for “Autumn Into Summer,” and an extensive photo gallery.

 Live material from Scala was shot by British-based outfit Muckspreader Productions.

 Also included is a 3" audio CD containing two versions of the song “Pink Mammoth” (a major key reworking of the Untitled EP track “Mammoth”) — one of which features all the members of Seattle group These Arms Are Snakes — and “End of Seasons,” a Prefuse 73 remix medley of “Aurora Borealis,” and the untitled track from The Fire in Our Throats Will Beckon the Thaw.

 Track listing

 DVD Content: Live from Scala, King's Cross, London, December 20, 2005: